-Scilla hyacinthoides is a bulb plant that produces clumps of up to 2 inches (5 cm) wide bulbs with many (10 to 12), up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide, green leaves.
+Scilla hyacinthoides is a bulb plant that produces clumps of up to 2 inches (5 cm) wide bulbs with 10 to 12 green leaves.
 In early to mid-spring appear the up to 3 feet (90 cm) long, many-flowered, spike-like racemes bearing blue, star-shaped flowers with white bracts.
+Leaves are up to 1.5 feet (45 cm) long and up to 1 inch (2.5 cm) wide.

 USDA hardiness zone 7a to 9b: from 0 °F (−17.8 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Scilla is adapted to full sun or dappled shade and likes well-drained soil.
 It naturally grows in rocky wooded areas, so it is just at home in dryish semi-wild parts of the landscape as it is in a rich, moist garden bed.
 Bulbs should be planted in the fall.
 Plant the bulbs in loose soil three to four inches deep and 8 inches (20 cm) apart with the tapered end pointed up.
 Scilla should receive regular water during the spring flush of growth.
 However, since the weather tends to be cool and moist during this time, it is generally unnecessary to irrigate.
 In fact, it is important not to overwater, as the bulbs can rot.

 - Back to genus Scilla